robertromore/lastpass-php/README.md

 This is an unofficial, partial port of the lastpass-cli project, and is used to retrieve a user's stored accounts' information from LastPass with PHP.
 This project is not associated with LastPass in any way.

+# requirements

+In order to use this, you will need PHP with the OpenSSL extension, and the [phpseclib library](https://github.com/phpseclib/phpseclib).

 # example usage

 An example of getting a user's stored LastPass information: